-This hidden waterfall lies about 14 KMs and one can easily trek to this place.
-It lies amidst the forest area and the ideal time to visit this place is from September to June.
-This is because the monsoon time ends and the flow of the waterfall is more as compared to the other months.
+This hidden Birthi waterfall near Munsiyari lies about 32 km away towards Chaukori.
+One can easily trek to this place.
+It lies amidst the forest area, and the ideal time to visit this place is from September to June.
+When the monsoon time ends in July-August, the flow of the Birthi waterfall is more as compared to the other months.

 Balanti Potato Farm

-These farms are closest to the Munsiyari bus stand itself and from here the view of Panchachuli peaks is spectacular.
-One has to commence a 2 KMs trek to reach to this place and can see the vegetation of potatoes and apple in this farm,
+These farms are closest to the Munsiyari bus stand itself, and from here, the view of Panchachuli peaks is spectacular.
+One has to commence a 2 km trek to reach this place and can see the vegetation of potatoes and apple in this farm.

 Munsiyari is the base camp to reach the Nanda Devi temple.
-This temple can be reached after trekking for 3 KMs from Munsiyari main market itself.
+This temple can be reached after trekking for 3 km from Munsiyari’s main market itself.

 Milan Glacier Trek

 This glacier is one of the largest glaciers in the Kumaon region.
-Munsiyari is the base camp for this trek and one can see the beautiful river flowing of Gori Ganga River.
-The total duration of the trek is 9 days.
+Munsiyari is the base camp for this trek, and one can see the beautiful river flowing of the Gori Ganga River.
+The total duration of the trek is nine days.